 Ride a bike

 Even if you haven’t been on a bike for years, now is the time to get back in the saddle.
 Amsterdam is a cyclist’s dream and with its extensive cycle lanes and pancake-flat terrain, you’ll feel like a local in no time.
 Dutch cyclists can be slightly intolerant of tourists though, so unless you’re feeling super-confident book yourself a 2 hour ‘Small City Bike Tour’ with Yellow Bikes who are based just a few minutes from Central Station.
 With a maximum of 12 cyclists in the group and packed with insider info you’ll see all the hotspots and highlights and will have earned a well-deserved Dutch treat at the end of it.
+Irrespective of the hostel in Amsterdam you pick, you can cycle straight to the city centre.
+Nice, easy and elegant.

 Chips and Apple Pie